brilliapps/dart_tips_solutions_informal/README.md

 "Situations, where you need to call your dispose() method, could be turning off the notifications, unsubscribing, shutting off the animations, etc. "

 ====================================================================================
+Isolates, compute, some gem read from official dart discord names/nicks removed because of possible privacy issues:
+Someone1 : Are isolates condidered expensive to create and delete?
+If I periodically receive an external command to perform a particular task (say, a couple of times a minute), would it be out of the ordinary to spin up an isolate for each task?
+Someone2
+If you use Isolate.run or Isolate.spawn, it should be way more than fine.
+Especially if only a few times a minute.
+The isolates spawned using this method are spawned in the same isolate group, so they share the same code as the spawning isolate, reducing their start up cost and time.

+Apart from that, compute function runs in isolate on native platforms, but on the web on the event loop.
+It may take some time the isolates will be brought to Wasm.
+Also some not carefully reviewed by me sources imply Wasm is not yet isolates/threads ready, yet some more official table of features implied the oposite to me - i am not an wasm insider. i